allen-munsch/rust-sql-to-nosql/README.md

 The library uses a template-based transformation approach:

-1. Parse the incoming SQL statement into an Abstract Syntax Tree (AST)
+1. Parse the incoming SQL statement into an Abstract Syntax Tree (AST) via sqlparser
 2. Match the statement against predefined transformation rules
-3. Render a corresponding Redis command using a template engine
+3. Render a corresponding Redis command using a template engine (tera)

 ## Getting Started